 Those of you following me on Instagram will know that I’ve been in Bali for a little over a month – it’s my second time on the island and it’s been a great opportunity to get out and really explore.
-Want to know more? see my Bali food and Bali rainy season guides for an idea of what I’ve been up to so far.

 Although I’ve travelled in Bali before, I know how difficult it can be figuring out where to stay in Bali – particularly because the different areas offer a completely different experience for your Balinese trip.